spazznolo/spazznolo.github.io/_posts/2020-09-17-nba-player-pick-probabilities.markdown

 ---
 layout: post
-title:  "Assigning NBA Player-Pick Probabilities with User Generated Data"
+title:  "The NBA Draft class no one can agree on"
 date:   2020-09-17 11:52:05 -0400
 ---